SBA Loans: How To Apply & What You Need To Know

 Choosing an SBA lender largely depends on which loan you’re requesting.
 Most approved SBA lenders offer the 7(a) loan.
 For 504 loans, you must work with a CDC, which will sometimes provide a list of lenders.
 SBA microloans are only available through SBA intermediary lenders.
 You must apply directly to the SBA for EIDL loans.

-The other two critical considerations for SBA lenders are the lender’s specified qualifications and their timeline to finalize and fund a loan.
+The other two critical considerations for SBA lenders are the lender’s specified qualifications and the timeline for finalizing and funding a loan.
 Some SBA loan packages can take up to 120 days to close.
-Commercial banks tend to take longer than alternative online lending platforms.
+Commercial banks tend to take longer than alternative business lending platforms.

 Is it hard to get an SBA Loan?